gitter-badger/OSCARf-public/README.md

 ## To scrape pastebin

-To scrape pastebin, add regex strings to pSearch.dat located in the root directory.
+To scrape pastebin, add regex strings to /config/pSearch.dat located in the root directory.
 After this, proceed to use oscar.

 ## To edit rss filter options

-Edit the keywords in /rss/filter.dat
+Edit the keywords in /config/rssfilter.dat

 ## To add/remove rss feeds

-Edit rss links in /rss/feeds.dat
+Edit rss links in /config/rssfeeds.dat

 ## To scrape web source code

-Edit regex info in webscrape.dat in the root.
+Edit regex info in /config/webscrape.dat in the root.
 The path will change soon.